 Most of the time – in about 80 percent of cases – the failure to return a child to you as scheduled stems from miscommunication or misunderstanding.
 Accordingly, a simple text message or phone call from you should hopefully resolve the matter.
 Alternatively, if you and your ex aren’t on speaking terms, a phone call or text from a mutual friend may prompt a quick return of your child.

 This means that seeking a court order for the return of your child or filing an application with the Central Authority should be considered a last resort.

 If you are going through separation or divorce and have questions about this or any other related issues, we are here to help.
-Simply phone us on (07) 5562 0444 or contact us by email firstname.lastname@example.org to schedule an initial consultation with an experienced member of our family law team.
+Simply phone us on (07) 5562 0444 or contact us by email firstname.lastname@example.org to schedule a free initial consultation with an experienced member of our family law team.